zenml-io/zenml-projects/time-series-forecast/README.md

 zenml init
 ```

-## 👣  Step-by-Step on how to run the pipeline or reproduce this repository
+## 👣  Step-by-Step on how to set up your GCP project

 I will show how to create google cloud resources for this project using `gcloud cli`, [follow this](https://cloud.google.com/sdk/docs/install) if you don't have it set up.